soltius/BluetoothClassicSerial/README.md

 # Bluetooth Classic Serial Plugin for Cordova

 This plugin enables serial communication over Bluetooth.
 It is a fork of https://github.com/don/BluetoothSerial.
 The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.
 This plugin is written using the iOS Accessory Framework (MFi) to support Classic Bluetooth on iOS.
 Windows Phone 8 Support has been removed in the fork.

+2025 - Removed the connection back to https://github.com/don/BluetoothSerial as it is no longer maintained and this repository has diverged significantly from that repository.

-* **Beta Release**
+- **Beta Release**
-* **Breaking API Changes from version 0.9.5 'MultiInterface'**
+- **Breaking API Changes from version 0.9.5 'MultiInterface'**

 ## Supported Platforms

-* Android
+- Android
-* iOS (devices must be MFi certified)
+- iOS (devices must be MFi certified)
-* Browser (Testing only.
+- Browser (Testing only.
 See [comments](https://github.com/don/BluetoothSerial/blob/master/src/browser/bluetoothSerial.js).)

 ## Limitations

- * The phone must initiate the Bluetooth connection
+- The phone must initiate the Bluetooth connection
- * Will *not* connect Android to Android (https://github.com/don/BluetoothSerial/issues/50#issuecomment-66405396)
+- Will _not_ connect Android to Android (https://github.com/don/BluetoothSerial/issues/50#issuecomment-66405396)
- * Will *not* connect iOS to iOS
+- Will _not_ connect iOS to iOS
- * Android Target SDK must be 22 or less.
+- Android Target SDK must be 22 or less.
 New Permission model for SDK 23 (Android 6.0) not yet implemented
- * Does not connect to multiple devices, however with 0.9.5 and above multiple interfaces (serial ports) on the same device are supported.
+- Does not connect to multiple devices, however with 0.9.5 and above multiple interfaces (serial ports) on the same device are supported.

 # Installing